Caves in Cantabria: Micolón

 The Cave of Micolón is an archaeological site on the verge of the Palombera reservoir.
 It is a cavity of 500 m length with a particularly narrow labyrinthine structure, in which some flint carvings have been found, such as nodules with signs of having been worked on and a chisel.
 The remains belong to the Solutrean occupation period, between 20,000 and 17,000 years old.
 There are several examples of rock art, including 22 rock carvings and several red paintings, basically framed in a room near the entrance.
 There are deer, horses and tectiform inscriptions, all style III of André Leroi-Gourhan.

 Monte Castillo

 The Caves del Monte Castillo include the Cave of El Castillo, the Cave of Las Chimeneas, the Cave of Las Monedas and the Cave of La Pasiega.

-La Pasiega
+La Pavieja

 The Cave of La Pasiega located in Puente Viesgo is included in the UNESCO schedule of Human Heritage since July 2008, under the citation "Cave of Altamira".